ippromek/SP500_final/README.md

 ***Step #1***

-Read scv file with feed data and convert it into Spark Dataset with case class
+Read csv file with feed data and convert it into Spark Dataset with case class records

 ***Step #2***

-Dataset transformation includes calculating percent of difference between a current raw and previous one for column "SP500".
+Transform dataset by calculating percent of difference between a current raw and previous one for column "SP500".
 Final dataset consists of only one column with the percentage values.

 ***Step #3***